 If you’re looking to buy a property in Victoria you’ve probably heard people talk about stamp duty, also known as transfer duty.
-But what is it, and does it apply to you?
+What is stamp duty, and does it apply to you?

-Simply put, stamp duty is a tax we pay when buying a house.
-The Victorian government will charge a percentage of the price of the property you’re buying.
-On average, people in Victoria pay tens of thousands of dollars in stamp duty.
-That’s on top of the mortgage, deposit and other expenses that come when buying a property.
+Stamp duty is a tax we pay when buying a house.
+It is calculated as a percentage of the price of the property you’re buying and is payable to the Victorian government.
+On average, Victorians pay tens of thousands of dollars in stamp duty.
+That’s on top of their mortgage, deposit and other expenses that come with buying a property.

 The exact amount of stamp duty is determined by the Victorian state government.
-There are four different price brackets that determine your stamp duty.
+There are four different price brackets that determine your stamp duty liability.

-See the table below to get an idea of how much you will pay.
+See the table below to get an idea of how much you will pay (accurate as of 25/01/2024).

 Property value | Stamp duty payable |